Lucie Boase (co-chair) is a trainee solicitor at Hodge Jones & Allen in London. She co-ordinates YLAL's Membership Support activities.

 Katie McFadden (co-chair) is a trainee solicitor working primarily in criminal appeals at GT Stewart in London.
 She has a particular interest in appeals relating to imprisonment for public protection sentences and sentences imposed upon young people.
 She co-ordinates YLAL's Social Mobility work.

 Ollie Persey (co-chair) is a barrister at the Public Law Project, having trained there as a Justice First Fellow.
 He is responsible for leading YLAL's legal aid policy work.

-Siobhan Taylor-Ward (vice-chair) is a Justice First Fellow and trainee solicitor at Merseyside Law Centre in Liverpool, working in benefits, housing and public law.
+Siobhan Taylor-Ward is a solicitor and former Justice First Fellow at Merseyside Law Centre in Liverpool, working in benefits, housing and public law.
 She is joint co-ordinator of YLAL Liverpool and the Social Mobility sub-group, and sits on the Access to Justice Committee for Liverpool Law Society.
 She formerly co-chaired YLAL.

-Anna Jemmison is a criminal defence solicitor at LLM Solicitors in Brixton, London.
+Anna Jemmison is a criminal defence solicitor at Hodge Jones and Allen, in London.

-Tara Mulcair is a trainee solicitor at Birnberg Peirce in London.
-She specialises in inquests, public law claims and civil actions against the police, prison service and Home Office.
+Tara Mulcair is a solicitor in the civil actions department at Birnberg Peirce in London.
+She specialises in inquests and civil actions against the police, prison service and Home Office.

 Audrey Cherryl Mogan is a criminal barrister at Garden Court Chambers in London.